Domiii/project-empire/README.md

   * SOP #1:
     * Go through goals
       * What were your goals?
-      * What did you actually finish
+      * What were your successes, failures and lessons learned? (problem: what about individual s/f/l)?
+Help recording.
       * Content discussion
-    * Go through previous Feedback, Promises + TimeUse, and wrap them up
+    * Go through previous Feedback, Promises + DailyReflections (problem: these are individual, need to first sum them up and discuss with the team), and wrap them up
     * Give Feedback
     * next Goals + Promises
 * ReflectionChecklist (Question)